mbuhidar/retro_typein_tools/README.md

 x64sc -basicload program.prg &
 ```

-Of course, you can also use the .prg file to run on original hardware also.
+Of course, you can also use the .prg file to run on original hardware.